apache/shardingsphere/document/current/content/features/sharding/other-features/key-generator.en.md

 ## Motivation

 In traditional database software development, the automatic primary key generation technology is a basic requirement.
-All kinds of databases have provided corresponding support for this requirement, such as MySQL auto-increment key, Oracle sequence and so on.
+All kinds of databases have provided corresponding support for this requirement, such as MySQL auto-increment key, Oracle auto-increment sequence and so on.
 It is a tricky problem that different data nodes only generate one primary key after sharding.
 Auto-increment keys in different physical tables within the same logic table can not perceive each other and thereby generate repeated primary keys.
 Though it is possible to avoid clashes by restricting the initiative value and increase step of auto-increment key, but introducing extra operation rules can make the solution lack integrity and scalability.

 Currently, there are many third-party solutions that can solve this problem perfectly, such as (UUID and others) relying on some particular algorithms to generate unrepeated keys, or leading in primary key generation services.
 But it is for this diversity that ShardingSphere may restrict its own development if relying on any solution.